 Manure Measure 7: Adsorption of slurry ammonium

 243. Slurry additives can act on a chemical, physical or biological basis.
-Clay/zeolite mineral additives have been shown to adsorb NH4-N and can thus potentially reduce NH3 losses.
-However, this can only be achieved effectively with high amounts of additives; for example, it has been shown that 25 kg of Zeolite per m3 slurry are needed to adsorb 55 per cent of NH4-N (Kocatürk and others, 2017, 2019).
+Clay/zeolite mineral additives have been shown to adsorb NH4+-N and can thus potentially reduce NH3 losses.
+However, this can only be achieved effectively with high amounts of additives; for example, it has been shown that 25 kg of Zeolite per m3 slurry are needed to adsorb 55 per cent of NH4+-N (Kocatürk and others, 2017, 2019).
 On most commercial farms, it is neither logistically possible nor economically profitable to add such high amounts of slurry additives.
-Addition of biochar may also reduce NH3 emissions from stored manure
+Addition of biochar may also reduce NH3 emissions from stored manure.